Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Set-up of equations

 and

 That is, $U$ and $V$ have disjoint supports and hence the same is true of $U^i$ and $V^j$ for all $i,j\in\NN_\ep$.
-It is easy to see from \eqref{UVdefn} (set $\phi\equiv 1$) that $K^{i,U}_t=U^i_t = 0, \; t< s_i$ and $K^{j,V}_t=V^j_t=0,\; t<t_j$ for all $i,j \in \NN_{\ep}$.
-One can think of $U$ and $V$ as two populations with initial masses immigrating at times $s_i\,, i\in \N_\ep$ and $t_j\,, j\in \N_\ep\,,$ respectively.
-Condition (\ref{eq:2.3}) implies the presence of a ``hard killing'' mechanism in which representatives of both populations annihilate each other whenever they meet.
+It follows from \eqref{UVdefn} with $\phi\equiv1$ that for $t<s_i$, $K^{i,U}_t(1)+U^i_t(1)$ is a continuous nonnegative local martingale, hence supermartingale, starting at~$0$.
+Therefore $K^{i,U}_t=U^i_t = 0, t< s_i$ and similarly $K^{j,V}_t=V^j_t=0, t<t_j$ for all $i,j \in\NN_{\ep}$.
+One can think of $U$ and $V$ as two populations with initial masses immigrating at times $s_i, i\in\N_\ep$ and $t_j, j\in\N_\ep $, respectively.
+Condition (\ref{eq23}) implies the presence of a ``hard killing'' mechanism in which representatives of both populations annihilate each other whenever they meet.
 The meaning of the ``hard killing'' notion will become clearer when we will explain the construction of the equations as limits of so-called soft-killing models.

 We can regard $K^{i,U}$ and $K^{j,V}$ as the ``frozen'' mass that was killed in corresponding populations due to the hard killing.
 If we reintroduce this mass back we should get the model without killing.
-To this end let us introduce the equations for ``killed'' populations which we denote by $\tU^i, \tV^j$ and will take values in the same path space as $U^i$, $V^j$.
-For each $\phi\in C_b^2(\R)$, w.p. $1$ the following equations hold for all $t\ge 0$ and $i,j\in\NN_\ep$:
+To this end let us introduce the equations for ``killed'' populations which we denote by $\tU^i, \tV^j$.
+These will take values in the same path space as $U^i$, $V^j$.
+For each $\phi\in C_b^2(\R)$, we require the following equations hold almost surely for all $t\ge0$ and $i,j\in\NN_\ep$: